 1. Know your Minerals

 Mineral rights grant the right to extract minerals from the earth, but the term “mineral” can include oil, natural gas, coal, gold, copper, iron, metal ore, stone, gravel, sand and clay.
 Texas is best known for its oil and gas production.
 In fact, with mineral-rich areas like the Permian Basin and Eagle Ford Shale, Texas makes a name for itself as the nation’s biggest producer of oil and natural gas.
 If you live in Texas, you just may be sitting on oil and gas minerals.
-If you’re thinking about selling your mineral rights, contact this Austin based company to see what they are potentially worth.
+If you’re thinking about selling your mineral rights, contact us to see what they are potentially worth.
 It’s not just oil and gas though, there could be other minerals under your surface property.
 Go here to find out more about common minerals in your area.

 2. Know What You Own

 Do you own all the mineral rights?
 What does your deed say?
 Most mineral rights “run with the land” so it’s probable if your deed says “fee simple” that you own the mineral rights.
 However, if the legal description also says “less and except” or “subject to” you might not.
 Consider hiring a title examiner to verify the rights are yours to sell.

 Minerals aren’t owned until they’re brought to the surface.
 You’re selling the right to access and bring up those minerals.
 Your contract might specify a lease which could expire, or you might sell outright.
 You could get a lump sum, or be paid as the minerals are extracted.
 Educate yourself on the various options and keep in mind these aspects of mineral rights: